mori-b/aioconnectors/README.md

 <a name="management"></a>
 ### 6.Management programmatic tools

 The class ConnectorManager has several methods to manage your connector.
-These methods are explained in 7.
+These methods are explained in <a href="#cli">7-</a>.
 -**start\_connector**, **stop\_connector**, **restart\_connector**
 -**delete\_client\_certificate**, **disconnect\_client**
 -**show\_connected\_peers**